 .
 In a bit of major irony though, the copycat Power Girl survived and was given a new origin story, as the granddaughter of an Atlantean sorcerer sent through time to the present day.

 his way around the "Superman: Last Son of Krypton For Real" edict to bring Supergirl back, in the form of "Matrix", a shape-shifting purple creature who just so happens to take Supergirl's form.
 The new version first appeared in Superman

 vol. 2 #16 (April, 1988).
 Hailing from a pocket universe where Superboy

 existed (in order to keep the Legion of Super-Heroes universe from collapsing from the removal of Superboy from canon) and all life was destroyed by escaped Phantom Zone villains, Supergirl followed Superman into the mainstream DC Universe and for a time, things were good even as Supergirl began dating the Post-Crisis Lex Luthor

-(who was pretending to be his own son, grant you).
+(who, granted, was pretending to be his own son).

-However, this Supergirl, too, grew stale, and in a few years, Peter David
+However, this Supergirl grew stale as well, and in a few years Peter David

 was called in to retool